matecom57/mi-tutorial/docs/source/Estadistica/ANALISIS_VARIANZA.rst

 1. Description of data.
 In addition to describing the data in the usual way, we display the sample data in tabular form.

-2. Assumptions.
-Along with the assumptions underlying the analysis, we present the model for each design we discuss.
+**2. Assumptions.** Along with the assumptions underlying the analysis, we present the model for each design we discuss.
 The model consists of a symbolic representation of a typical value from the data being analyzed.

+Junto con los supuestos subyacentes al análisis, presentamos el modelo para cada diseño que analizamos.
+El modelo consiste en una representación simbólica de un valor típico de los datos analizados.

 3. Hypotheses.